Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Results

 Among the QA-based models, we do observe a small drop in recall when the model is trained with data augmentation.
 However, the data-augmented summaries express that information far more concisely (because the ratio between $k$ and the summary length is higher).
 For example, when 10 input spans are marked, there is a relative 0.9\% and 3.2\% drop in recall for removing sentences and the full data augmentation procedure, respectively, but the summary lengths are 14\% and 22\% shorter.
 Therefore, the data augmentation procedures do result in models which have learned to not generate extra content.

 \paragraph{Controllability Example} Example summaries from the QA models and sentence-based model with different marked input spans are shown in Fig.~\ref{fig:controllability_example}.
 Because the sentence-based model is limited to marking full sentences, the content which is taken from the marked sentence cannot be further controlled.
-In contrast, the figure shows how the QA-based models' summaries can be altered by marking different NPs within the sentence, thus demonstrating the benefits of phrase-level controllability.
+In contrast, the figure shows how the QA models' summaries can be altered by marking different NPs within the sentence, thus demonstrating the benefits of phrase-level controllability.

-The example in Fig.~\ref{fig:controllability_example} also shows how the QA model trained on the augmented data improves controllability.
+The example in Fig.~\ref{fig:controllability_example} also shows how the data augmentation procedure improves controllability.
 The phrases which the standard model includes but the augmented model does not are marked in bold.
 The augmented model does a better job at excluding content which was not marked in the input document.